 Junior year could also be a good time for students to get their first part-time job.
 Many states allow young people to begin working once they’re 16 years old.
 If a student can find a job that’s easy to get (and doesn’t distract from academics), work experience can be one more experience to highlight on a college application down the road.
 Holding a part-time job at a young age might demonstrate skills, such as time-management and personal responsibility.

-Earning admission is just one one piece of the going-to-college puzzle.
-Once accepted, many high schoolers have to wrestle with how to pay for college and the cost of tuition.
+Earning admission is just one piece of the going-to-college puzzle.
+Once accepted, many high schoolers have to wrestle with how to pay for college.
 For parents, saving up for a child’s college years is something they may want to start while their student is much younger.

 What are some options for financing college?
 Some ways to pay for college include need-based grants, merit or affinity scholarships, federal student loans, and private student loans.